pacnpal/Pac-cogs/videoarchiver/README.md

 ## Site Support

 The cog supports all sites compatible with yt-dlp.
-Use `[p]va listsites` to see available sites and currently enabled ones.
+Use `vas_list` to see available sites and currently enabled ones.

 ## Performance